fugazi/douglasfugazi-wtf/src/pages/index.md

         url: /contact
     component: ContentBlock
     content: >-
-      Douglas has 9+ years of experience as QA Engineer in Testing and Projects Management.
+      Douglas has 10+ years of experience as QA Engineer in Testing and Projects Management.

       Based in Medellín, Colombia.
 He is certified in ISTQB Foundation, IBM Developer and a Certified Scrum Master.
-He has a Master (MSc) degree in Technology Management & Innovation at Pontifical Bolivarian University (UPB).
+He has a Bachelor (B.S.) degree in Telecommunications Engineering as well as Master (MSc) degree in Technology Management & Innovation at Pontifical Bolivarian University (UPB).

       He has worked in several testing projects in finance, retail, insurance, media OTT, e-commerce, telecommunications and banking companies, with knowledge of testing techniques/methodologies and how to apply them, as well taking the project from the planning, design, development, administration and execution, achieving the goals and objectives that are expected by the business in the implementation of IT solutions.
 Moreover, he is a passionate about Software Testing Technologies.